rakibwebdev23/rakibwebdev23/README.md

 <!-- ======================= ABOUT (FIRST PRIORITY) ======================= -->

-## About Me
+## 👨‍💻 About Me
-Hello!
-I'm a MERN Stack Developer based in **Dhaka, Bangladesh**, passionate about building
+I’m a MERN Stack Developer from **Dhaka, Bangladesh**, with a strong interest in creating
-modern and efficient web applications.
+fast, scalable, and modern web applications.
 I completed my **B.Sc. in CSE** from
-**Sonargaon University**.

-### What I Do
-- Build scalable full-stack applications
-- Create clean, reusable, component-based UIs
-- Work with modern tools like **React, Next.js, TypeScript**, and **Node.js**

-### What I’m Learning
-- Advanced backend architecture
-- API optimization & best practices
-- DevOps, CI/CD, and deployment automation
+**Sonargaon University** and work mainly with:

+**React, Next.js, TypeScript, Node.js, Express.js, MongoDB**

+I love writing clean, maintainable code and building user-friendly interfaces.
+Currently learning more about backend systems and DevOps workflows.

 <!-- ======================= EXPERIENCE ======================= -->